Annkkitaaa/compliant-bridge/README.md

 ### DeFi & Tokenization Track
 Compliant Bridge enables tokenized real-world assets to trade compliantly across chains.
 The `ComplianceToken._update()` hook enforces compliance on every transfer — both sender and receiver must hold valid attestations, and transfer amounts are capped by the attestation's `maxTransferValue`.
 A single CRE compliance check, bridged via CCIP, unlocks regulated trading on any supported chain without re-running compliance.

+The **Compliant Liquidity Pool (CLP)** extends this to DeFi primitives: three constant-product AMM pools (Tier 1 / 2 / 3) gated by an `onlyCompliant` modifier that checks `ComplianceGateway.isCompliantWithTier()` on every `swap()`, `addLiquidity()`, and `removeLiquidity()`.
+Non-compliant wallets are blocked at the smart contract level — not just the UI.
+This is the first institutional DeFi pool where access is controlled by on-chain privacy-preserving compliance attestations.

 ### Risk & Compliance Track
 The `AttestationInvalidator.invalidateAcrossChains()` function enables regulators to instantly propagate sanctions updates or KYC expirations across all chains simultaneously.
 A single transaction revokes an attestation locally and broadcasts CCIP revocation messages to every destination chain in one atomic operation.
 The `RegulatorView` contract provides jurisdiction-gated access to full compliance details including transfer history, tier breakdown, and attestation provenance.